Vyvyan Evelegh: Second World War

-On the outbreak of the Second World War in September 1939, he was promoted to war substantive lieutenant colonel.
+On the outbreak of the Second World War in September 1939, Evelegh was promoted to war substantive lieutenant colonel.
 He saw active service during the Battle of France as part of the British Expeditionary Force (BEF), serving on the staff of II Corps, then commanded by Lieutenant General Sir Alan Brooke, and being made an Officer of the Order of the British Empire, for "distinguished services in the field", on 11 July 1940.

 Evelegh then served as an instructor at the Staff College, Camberley, was promoted to brigadier and commanded the 11th Infantry Brigade, part of the 4th Infantry Division, from January to November 1941, before returning to the Staff College to serve as assistant commandant.
 He was promoted to the permanent rank of colonel on 18 May 1942 (with seniority from 1 January) and on 13 June was promoted to the acting rank of major general and the following day was appointed General Officer Commanding (GOC) of the newly created 78th "Battleaxe" Infantry Division.
 The 78th was being formed specifically for Operation Torch, the Allied invasion of French North Africa, scheduled for November 1942.
 Included in the 78th Division's composition was his former command, the 11th Infantry Brigade, now commanded by Brigadier Edward Cass.

 Evelegh commanded the 78th Division in North Africa as part of Lieutenant General Charles Allfrey's V Corps, itself part of Lieutenant General Kenneth Anderson's British First Army, seeing action throughout the Tunisian campaign, from November 1942 until the campaign's successful conclusion in mid-May 1943.
 He received a promotion to temporary major general on 13 June 1943.
 On 5 August he was made a Companion of the Order of the Bath "in recognition of gallant and distinguished services in Tunisia" and soon after was granted permission to wear the insignia of a Commander of the Legion of Merit, which had been conferred on him by the United States.